Youth Pathways for High School Students

 Sometimes the learning environment at high school doesn’t suit everyone.
 A blend of high-school and applied learning can be a great option to keep students engaged in education.

-Our youth pathways, via Otago Secondary Tertiary College (OSTC), offer high school students a chance to learn applied skills, keep earning NZQA credits and get a taste of work and tertiary study.
+Our youth pathways, via Otago Secondary Tertiary College (OSTC), offer high school students a chance to learn applied skills, keep earning NZQA credits, gain work related skills and experience the tertiary study environment.

 What can I study?